-- (U) Maulvi Abdul Ghaffar was captured in early 2002 and held at GTMO for eight months.
+- (U) Mohammed Ismail was one of the "juveniles" released from GTMO in 2004.
+During a press interview after his release, he described the Americans saying, "They gave me a good time in Cuba.
+They were very nice to me, giving me English lessons."
+He concluded his interview saying he would have to find work once he finished visiting all his relatives.
+He was recaptured four months later in May 2004, participating in an attack on U.S. forces near Kandahar.
+At the time of his recapture, Ismail carried a letter confirming his status as a Taliban member in good standing. - (U) Maulvi Abdul Ghaffar was captured in early 2002 and held at GTMO for eight months.
 After his release, Ghaffar reportedly became the Taliban's regional commander in Uruzgan and Helmand provinces, carrying out attacks on U.S. and Afghan forces.
 On 25 September 2004, while planning an attack against Afghan police, Ghaffar and two of his men were killed in a raid by Afghan security forces. - (U) Yousef Muhammed Yaaqoub, better known as Mullah Shazada, was released from GTMO in May 2003.
 Shazada quickly rejoined the Taliban as a commander in southern Afghanistan.
 In this role, his activities reportedly included the organization and execution of a jailbreak in Kandahar, and a nearly successful capture of the border town of Spin Boldak.
 Shazada was killed on 7 May 2004 fighting U.S. forces.
 His memorial in Quetta, Pakistan, drew many Taliban leaders wanted by U.S. forces.
 At the time of his release, there was no indication he was a member of any terrorist organization or posed a risk to U.S. or Allied interests. - (U) Mohammed Nayim Farouq: After his release from U.S. custody in July 2003, Farouq quickly renewed his association with Taliban and al-Qaida members and has since become re-involved in anti-coalition militant activity.

-(U//FOUO) Definitions for Confirmed and Suspected Cases
+(U) Definitions for Confirmed and Suspected Cases